 The crew members were terrified, and they expected a collision at any moment with the strange craft, which was estimated to be around 360' long.
 At this point the captain filed a near miss report with ATC.

 As the craft continued with its aggressive maneuvers, the interior lights on the Airbus grew dim, indicating another power drain.
 At this point, the captain drew the attention of the passengers to the strange craft circling their plane.

 At least some of the passengers had already been observing what was happening, and were now beginning to feel panicked.
 This scenario went on for several minutes.
 At one terrifying point in the confrontation, the wake turbulence from the huge UFO shook the aircraft violently and activated the wind shear warning device.
 This also records the stress on the aircraft and pitches it down to compensate and avoid stalling.
 All through this terrifying episode, other aircraft in the area were observing the encounter and listening in on the radio transmissions between ATC and the Airbus 330.

-The Airbus was vectored in on its final approach to runway 10 and, just two minutes before it landed, the UFO departed towards the south east, shooting off into the distance.
+The Airbus was vectored in on its final approach to runway 10 and, just 2 minutes before it landed, the UFO departed towards the southeast, shooting off into the distance.
 After landing and completing their flight logs, the crew passed the details of their encounter on to other pilots.

-The general consensus was that the area north of the VOR, the general Navan and Slane region, was now an area where UFOs had become a regular occurrence over the previous three or four years.
+The general consensus was that the area north of the VOR, the general Navan and Slane region, was now an area where UFOs had become a regular occurrence over the previous 3 or 4 years.